+A frozen shoulder is a chronic inflammatory condition.
+The shoulder’s ball and socket joint slowly lose mobility, until it becomes “frozen” as a result of inflammation and scarring of the surrounding shoulder capsule.
 Having a frozen shoulder limits your range of motion greatly, compromising simple daily activities such as getting dressed or reaching for something, as any movement may cause a great deal of pain.
+The condition often develops gradually over time and is difficult to detect.
+This painful condition affects 2-5% of the general population.

 The main symptoms of frozen shoulder are pain and stiffness.
 The discomfort can range from being mild to severe enough that you may not be able to move your shoulder.

-But the primary symptoms of a frozen shoulder are usually so subtle that you may not notice them.
+The primary symptoms of a frozen shoulder are usually so subtle that you may not notice them.
 Therefore, it is crucial to be aware of any persistent shoulder pain.

 Frozen shoulders can be caused by a variety of reasons.